epispot/epispot/README.md

 ## Installation

-epispot is avaliable in both anaconda and through pip.
+Epispot can be installed via pip or via Anaconda.
-Use:
+If using pip, install with:
 ```
 pip install epispot
 ```
-For anaconda, use:
+For Anaconda, use:
 ```
 conda config --add channels conda-forge
-conda install epispot
+conda install -c conda-forge epispot
 ```

-As a shorthand, use `import epispot as epi` in your python programs.
+As a shorthand, use `import epispot as epi`.

 ## Getting Started